robkorv/robkorv.github.io/README.md

 bin/watch
 ```

 Open [localhost:4000](http://localhost:4000).
-When you edit source files the
+When you edit source files you
-browser automatically reloads.
-Use `q` followed by `enter` to leave guard.
+need to refresh your browser to see the changes.